 You might often hear of a “shallow” or “deep” depth of field.
-A shallow depth of field has less in focus around your main subject, and a deep depth of field shows more in focus around your main subject.
-Aperture easily controls the depth of field.
-Aperture is made up in f-numbers (f/5.0, f/16, f/22) and is also known as f-stops.
+A shallow DOF has less focus around your main subject, and a deep depth of field shows more focus around your main subject.
+The aperture easily controls the depth of field.
+Aperture is made up of f-numbers (f/5.0, f/16, f/22) and is also known as f-stops.
 The higher the f-stop number, the deeper your depth of field will be and the smaller the f-stop number is, the more shallow your depth of field will be.
 Aperture also has an effect on your exposure.
 The numbers represent the lens opening diameter size, and that will also determine how much light passes into the camera.
 The range starts at a larger diameter size and works down.
 The smaller the f-stop, the larger the diameter of the lens opening, this also adds more light.
 The larger the f-stop, the smaller the diameter and the less light will pass through.

 You can also change your depth of field based on your camera lens; this can get a little more tricky.
 The more you zoom, the more depth you will receive because it is also compressing your image and you will have more of a focus on your field rather than use a wide-angle lens.
 Using a wide-angle lens is great if you want a deeper depth of field and more in focus.
 The higher the focal length, the shallower your depth of field will be because it is compressing your image.

 Shallow depth of field is very common in portrait photography, wildlife photography, sports photography, and detail shots.
 Portraits are best with a shallow depth of field because it blocks out any distractions which can also apply to wildlife photography.
 Another good reason to use a low aperture is that it will add more light in.
 This will give you the ability to use a faster shutter speed to catch candid moments and a great tool to have for fast sports photography.